ryancramerdesign/ProcessWire/README.md

 $config->debug = true;
 ```

-This can be found near the bottom of the file.
-It will make PHP and
+This can be found near the bottom of the file, or you can add it if not
-ProcessWire report all errors, warnings, notices, etc. Of course, you'll
+already there.
+It will make PHP and ProcessWire report all errors, warnings,
-want to set it back to false once you've resolved any issues.
+notices, etc. Of course, you'll want to set it back to false once you've
+resolved any issues.

 ## Support